waterloop/canbus-bootloader/README.md

 ### About
 This project attempts to create a bootloader that has the capability of writing to flash with commands on the CAN bus.

+## Adding the cli tool
+The cli tool for this package is included as a submodule.
+To add it, run `git submodule inti` followed by `git submodule update`

 ### Building and Running
 You will need a cross-compiler for ARM to compile this project.
 Specifically, `arm-none-eabi-gcc`.